 These luscious tarts have many savory flavors from sauteing the leeks, mushrooms, green onions and garlic.

-Not only are the tarts savory because of the veggies, but the seasonings and cheeses provide richness and depth so this tart is very flavorful and not bland at all.
+The tarts savory because of the veggies.
+The seasonings and cheeses provide richness and depth so this tart is very flavorful and not bland at all.